rust-lang/rust/src/doc/style-guide/src/expressions.md

 Prefer line-breaking at an assignment operator (either `=` or `+=`, etc.) rather than at other binary operators.

-If line-breaking a binary operator (including assignment operators) where the first operand spans multiple lines, use the base indentation of the *last* line of the first operand, and indent relative to that:
+If line-breaking at a binary operator (including assignment operators) where the first operand spans multiple lines, use the base indentation of the *last* line of the first operand, and indent relative to that: